actix/actix-web/MIGRATION.md

   To create a cookie without a SameSite attribute, remove any calls setting same_site.
 * actix-http support for Actors messages was moved to actix-http crate and is enabled with feature `actors`
+* content_length function is removed from actix-files.
+  You can set Content-Length by normally setting the response body or calling no_chunking function.

 ## 2.0.0